Reserva de Hogwallows

 21224 Ave 314, Exeter, CA 93221

-Hogwallows Preserve offers a glimpse into the Tulare County landscape as it once was—rugged, rich with life, and shaped by time itself.
+Hogwallow Preserve offers a glimpse into the Tulare County landscape as it once was—rugged, rich with life, and shaped by time itself.
 Nestled near Lindcove, this 10-acre preserve protects an ancient and vanishing landform known as hogwallows, or mima mounds.
 These low, rounded mounds and seasonal vernal pools are estimated to be over 150,000 years old and once stretched across thousands of acres in the region.
 Today, only a handful remain—and this one, thanks to the Buckman family, has been preserved in its natural state for future generations.

-Thanks to the foresight of the Buckman family, Hogwallows Preserve was donated to the Tulare County Historical Society in 1979 and is now protected in perpetuity.
+Thanks to the foresight of the Buckman family, Hogwallow Preserve was donated to the Tulare County Historical Society in 1979 and is now protected in perpetuity.
 Today, soil scientists continue to study the mounds and swales, and visitors are invited to explore this rare patch of Central Valley land much as it looked before farming began—quiet, curious, and full of stories waiting to be discovered.

 Kaweah Oaks

-Homer Ranch
+Rancho Homer

 Lewis Hill